 The best way to get from Narita to Asakusa

 Fastest (and easiest): Our recommendation is to hop onto the Keisei Access Express (not the Skyliner) from either of the terminal stations at Narita Airport, and cruise right over to Asakusa.
 The trip takes just 51 minutes and costs ¥1,290—and no transfers are required.

 Cheapest: If you are set on saving ¥90 yen (you can’t even get a drink from the vending machines for that, so it’s not really worth it …), there is a cheaper option.
 You can take the Keisei Main Line to Ueno Station, and then transfer to the Ginza Line for a five-minute ride over to Asakusa.
 You’re looking at around 90 minutes of total travel time.
 Our advice?
 Go for the Access Express instead.

-Easiest with luggage: If you’ve got heavy luggage and you don’t want to haul it through Asakusa Station, then a shared taxi transfer to your hotel for ¥5,200 is the higher cost but lowest stress option.
+Easiest with luggage: If you’ve got heavy luggage and you don’t want to haul it through Asakusa Station, then this shared taxi service for about ¥5,600 is the higher cost but lowest stress option.

 Looking for other routes or more details?
 Head over to our mega guide on getting from Narita Airport to Tokyo on a budget.
 Read this if you want to know what there is to do in Asakusa for free or under ¥105.

 Tokyo flea markets are a great for bargain-hunting, pick up a new kimono or snag a new book on a shoestring!